How Emergency Managers Use Drones to Manage Crises

-Unmanned aerial vehicles have existed in some form since 1918 when the U.S. military used “cruise missiles” in combat.
-However, non-military, commercial-use drones first made an appearance in 2006.
-Public interest in drones skyrocketed in 2013 when Jeff Bezos, CEO of Amazon, indicated he was considering using drones as a delivery method.
-From there, other drone-enabled technologies have emerged, such as motion tracking, thermal scanning, 3D mapping, and facial recognition.
+Unmanned aerial vehicles have existed in some form since 1918 when the U.S. military used “cruise missiles” in combat, with non-military, commercial-use drones not making an appearance until 2006.
+However, public interest skyrocketed in 2013 when Jeff Bezos, CEO of Amazon, indicated he was considering using them as a delivery method.
+From there, other drone-enabled technologies have emerged, such as motion tracking, thermal scanning, 3D mapping and facial recognition.

 Today, the total drone market is valued close to $10 billion.

 The aforementioned industries aren’t the only ones taking advantage of what drones have to offer.
 Emergency management departments around the world are now implementing unmanned aerial vehicles to increase safety for many people and sites.
 Here are just a few ways drones are being used to mitigate crises: